 We only have artifacts, bones, stone tools that do not decompose and allow us to reconstruct the way the world has changed over many millennia.

-Guided by the geologist George Ferentinos of the University of Patras in Greece, a team of researchers started from these elements to conduct the new analysis, published in the scientific journal Quaternary International (I link it to you here).
+Guided by the geologist George Ferentinos from the University of Patras in Greece, a team of researchers started from these elements to conduct the new analysis, published in the scientific journal Quaternary International (I link it to you here).

 Aegean, cradle of sailors

 The Aegean islands are considered one of the most beautiful destinations in the world.
-Made up of hundreds of islands, this archipelago stretches across the Aegean Sea between Turkey, Greece and Crete.
-The inhabitants of these islands date back to ancient times, as demonstrated by the discovery of artifacts dating back as far as about 476.000 years ago and associated with the Acheulean style, developed about 1,76 million years ago and linked to Homo erectus in Africa and Asia.
+Made up of hundreds of islands, this archipelago extends into the Aegean Sea between Turkey, Greece and Crete.
+The inhabitants of these islands date back to ancient times, as demonstrated by the discovery of artifacts dating back as far as approximately 476.000 years and associated with the Acheulean style, developed approximately 1,76 million years ago and linked to Homo erectus in Africa and Asia.

 Many of these artifacts have been found in Turkey, Greece and Crete.